Asif12as/NFT_minter_/README.md

 # NFT Minter Website

 Welcome to the NFT Minter Website repository!
-This project is a web application built using React-Vite, Express.js, Multer, CORS, Node.js, HTML, CSS, JavaScript, and it integrates with the Stardust service for smart contract development and API keys.
+This project is a web application built using React-Vite, Express.js, Multer, CORS, Node.js, HTML, CSS, JavaScript, and it integrates with the Starton service for smart contract development and API keys.

 ## Table of Contents